Your Guide to Electric Cars

 They were primitive in the late 19th century and early 20th century, of course – essentially a horseless carriage powered by batteries.
 And by the 1930s, electric cars had all but disappeared as the internal combustion engine soared in popularity.

-The 1970 Clean Air Act and 1973 oil crisis influenced a revival of interest in electric cars in the 1970s, but manufacturers were more excited than buyers and their return was short-lived, petering out by the turn of the next decade.
+The growing trend of electric cars the 1970 Clean Air Act and 1973 oil crisis influenced a revival of interest in electric cars in the 1970s, but manufacturers were more excited than buyers and their return was short-lived, petering out by the turn of the next decade.

 Two factors continued to plague electric vehicles (EVs): their relatively high cost compared with similarly-sized cars, and ‘range anxiety’ – the term given to a driver’s fear of running out of battery power and being stranded.